 1. Let Kids Wake Up on Their Own

 My dear friend, Karen Barski, shared some tips with me on how she homeschools her three kids, ages 11 (twins) and 13.
-Karen is a mom of five including twins, RN, Reiki Master IIII, business coach, and inventor of a baby swaddle called the Woombie.
+Karen is a mom of five, including twins, RN, Reiki Master IIII, a business coach, and inventor of a baby swaddle called the Woombie.

 One key tip was that her kids are in bed sleeping by 10 PM, and she allows them to wake up on their own when their bodies are ready – usually around 9 AM.
-This gives her a few hours to do her work while the house is still quiet.
+This gives her a few hours to work while the house is quiet.

 I’ve tried this for the last couple of days with my four-year-old preschooler staying home from school, and it’s great!
-He also wakes up at 9 AM on his own sometimes and then 8:30 AM on other days.
-I can meditate and work for a good couple of hours first thing in the morning without any interruptions.
+He also sometimes wakes up at 9 AM on his own and then at 8:30 AM on other days.
+I can meditate and work for a good couple of hours first thing in the morning without interruptions.

 2. Set a Flexible Schedule

-A great way to get your kids excited about school at home is to create a schedule together.
+Creating a schedule together is a great way to get your kids excited about school at home.
 You can make it on a big poster board as an art activity.
 I created our schedule on printable sheets so we can fill in the specific activities the day before.

 3. Set a Positive Tone For the Day

 I never look at my phone, emails, calendar, news, or social media when I wake up.
 DON’T DO IT!
 My life completely changed when I stopped reaching for my phone first thing when the day starts.
-The reason is whatever we see or read, we associate emotions with it, and these emotions set the tone for our entire day.
+Whatever we see or read, we associate emotions with it, and these emotions set the tone for our entire day.
 This is especially more important than ever due to the current crisis we are navigating.

 So instead, here’s what I do.
 I first get my mindset right for the day.
 We all want to have a great day and accomplish great things, so these easy actions allow you to choose the tone for your day instead of letting your subconscious emotions and thoughts decide for you.